khushil-sketch/Data-Visualization/README.md

 Taking a dataset containing movie information, I set out with the goal of searching for some insights and bringing them to life with some good ol' data visualization.
 I made sure to incorporate design principles so that that my visualization effectively conveys the infights I found.

+One of the things I wanted to find out was which director had directed the most critically acclaimed movies.
+Below are the results of my findings followed by the various ideas I took into account when designing the graph:

 ![Screenshot 2024-02-10 224838](https://github.com/khushil-sketch/Data-Visualization/assets/52947378/c54e0986-42b6-474c-9626-d5be4abbd275)